 Save 15% on a subscription to ChineseFor.Us with the promo code “alr15off”.

 Yoyo Chinese is probably the most established website for someone looking for an online Chinese course.
 They have the stats to back it up – over 15 million YouTube views and 45,000 Facebook likes.
 They earned these stats.

 They made learning Chinese online from a course possible before anyone else really tried.
 The lessons are video based and compare various grammar points, sentence structures, vocabulary, and more in detail.
 The host adds lots of interesting cultural information along the way.

 My favorite videos involve the host asking questions to random people on the street.
 It’s great to see how people actually respond and she explains all of their answers.
 There are also review exercises, flashcards, and quizzes to keep you engaged.

 There are a few different courses to choose from.

 The Beginner Conversational Course is good for beginners and would be about an HSK 1 to HSK 2 levels.
 The Intermediate Conversational Course is structured similarly and would cover HSK 3 and HSK 4 material.
-I wasn’t a big fan of their Chinese Characters Course though.
+There’s also an Upper-Intermediate course.
+However, I wasn’t a big fan of their Chinese Characters Course.

 Chinese Zero to Hero!